umairsuraj01/USBaseDataSource/Example/ExampleDataSource/Pods/USDataSource/README.md

 ```

-Your view controller should continue to implement `UITableViewDelegate`. `SSDataSources` can help there too:
+Your view controller should continue to implement `UITableViewDelegate`. `USDataSources` can help there too:

 ```objc
 - (void)tableView:(UITableView *)tv didSelectRowAtIndexPath:(NSIndexPath *)indexPath {